nathanmarz/specter-wiki/Specter's-inline-caching-implementation.md

 ## Dynamic navigators

-There are two more additional use cases that Specter must handle, both of which are illustated by the `selected?` navigator.
+There are two more additional use cases that Specter must handle, both of which are illustrated by the `selected?` navigator.
 Consider these two uses of `selected?`:

 ```clojure
 (selected? (keypath a) even?)